0xernesto/personal-website/public/content/projects/ax-protocol.md

 ---
 slug: ax-protocol
 title: Ax Protocol
 description: An interoperability protocol powered by its own cross-chain native stablecoin, USX.
 The USX stablecoin is pegged to the US dollar and backed by Curve's 3Pool.
-The stablecoin is fungible across all supported chains, requires only gas fees for transfers, and is immune to slippage.
+The stablecoin is fungible across all supported chains, requires only gas fees for transfers, and is immune to slippage when transferring across chains.
 img: /images/project-ax-protocol.png
 repo: https://github.com/ax-protocol
 client: https://ax.finance